Roman-Octavian/Daycare-Centre-Administrative-System/README.md

 ![Select Child Popup](src/main/resources/com/main/daycare_administrative_system/assets/linkage.png)

 "Pop-Up" where we are selecting "Smug Kid" child to link with new parent from last view.
+Mouse is hovering over the last instance.

 <br>